This is a guide covering the best video camera for hunting.

 Though it is compact and capable of shooting magnificent videos in the wild even underwater, it is not primarily designed as a hunting camera.

 It doesn’t give you night vision making it useless in low-light scenarios.
-Also, it costs a bit more than your less-known action cameras.

 4. Nikon D5600

 Some hunters prefer a DSLR for their hunting camera.
 The Nikon D5600 might fit the profile of a good hunting camera.

 It is packed with features such as full HD 1080p video recording at 60fps.
 It also comes with a vari-angle touchscreen LCD that allows you to tweak your setting easily and to see the shots even in weird angles.

 Lots of wildlife photographers love this as well as they get to shoot high-quality shots thanks to its 24.2MP DX-Format Sensor and EXPEED 4 image processor.